nigeltay/web3-android--wallet/README.md

 <img src="readme_images/walletInfo.png" alt="drawing" width="250"/>

-9. Now transfer some 'AVAX-testnet' tokens to that address that you have copied.
+9. Now transfer some `AVAX-FUJI` or `USDC` tokens to that address that you have copied.
 E.g. You can transfer from your metamask wallet to that address.

 Get some avax tokens from
  - https://faucets.chain.link/fuji
  - https://test.core.app/tools/testnet-faucet/?subnet=c&token=c

-Once, you have transferred some avax tokens, click on the refresh icon located beside the token balance to see your updated tokens balance.
+Once, you have transferred some avax or usdc tokens, click on the refresh icon located beside the token balance to see your updated tokens balance.

 <img src="readme_images/updatedBalance.png" alt="drawing" width="250"/>